Printf: 2000s: -Wformat safety

-The need to do something about the range of problems resulting from lack of type safety has prompted attempts to make the C++ compiler printf-aware.
+The need to do something about the range of problems resulting from lack of type safety has prompted attempts to make compilers printf-aware.

-The -Wformat option of GNU Compiler Collection (GCC) allows compile time checks to printf calls, enabling the compiler to detect a subset of invalid calls (and issue either a warning or an error, terminating compiling, as set by other flags).
+The -Wformat option of GNU Compiler Collection (GCC) allows compile time checks to printf calls, enabling the compiler to detect a subset of invalid calls (and issue either a warning or an error, terminating compilation, as set by other flags).

-Since the compiler is inspecting printf format specifiers, enabling this effectively extends the C++ syntax by making formatting a part of it.
+Because the compiler inspects printf format specifiers, this feature effectively extends static analysis in C to include formatting aspects.